-Total homocysteine (tHcy) in plasma is measured by the "Abbott Homocysteine (HCY) assay", a fully automated fluorescence polarization immunoassay (FPIA) from Abbott Diagnostics (1).
-In brief, dithiothreitol (DTT) reduces homocysteine bound to albumin and to other small molecules, homocysteine, and mixed disulfides, to free thiol.
+Total homocysteine (tHcy) in plasma is measured by the "Abbott Homocysteine (HCY) assay" (1), a fully automated fluorescence polarization immunoassay (FPIA) from Abbott Diagnostics performed on the AxSYM® platform (2).
+In brief, dithiothreitol (DTT) reduces homocysteine bound to albumin and to other small molecules, homocystine, and mixed disulfides, to free thiol.
 S-adenosyl-homocysteine (SAH) hydrolase catalyzes conversion of homocysteine to SAH in the presence of added adenosine.
-In the subsequent steps, the specific monoclonal antibody and the fluoresceinated SAH analog tracer constitute the FPIA detection system (2).
-Plasma total homocysteine concentrations are calculated by the Abbott Axsym® using a machine-stored calibration curve.
-(3-4).
+In the subsequent steps, the specific monoclonal antibody and the fluoresceinated SAH analog tracer constitute the FPIA detection system (3).
+Plasma total homocysteine concentrations are calculated by the Abbott AxSYM® using a machine-stored calibration curve.

-An international round robin performed in 1998 (12) demonstrated that this method is fully equivalent to other most frequently used methods in this field (i.e., HPLC-FD, HPLC-ED, GC/MS).
+An international round robin performed in 1998 (4) demonstrated that the Abbott method is fully equivalent to other most frequently used methods in this field (i.e., HPLC-FD, HPLC-ED, GC/MS).
 Thus, the Abbott Homocysteine (HCY) assay will be used as primary method for the determination of plasma total homocysteine in NHANES 1999+.
-For NHANES 1999-2001, the Abbott Imx was used, starting NHANES 2002, the Abbott AxSym is used.
-The HPLC assay will be used as a reference method and will be performed on a subset of NHANES 1999+ for continuing method comparison and on smaller studies.
+For NHANES 1999-2001, the Abbott IMx® analyzer was used, starting NHANES 2002, the Abbott AxSYM® analyzer is used.
+The IMx® and the AxSYM® platforms are both using the same reagent kit, but the AxSYM® is a newer fully-automated analyzer that can measure multiple analytes during one run.
+Pernet et al. showed that the two platforms agree well (2).
+An inhouse HPLC assay will be used as a reference method and will be performed on a subset of NHANES 1999+ for continuing method comparison and on smaller studies (5, 6).

-Elevated plasma total homocysteine is an independent risk factor for development of a variety of vascular occlusive diseases, including those of the carotid, coronary, and peripheral arteries (3).
+Elevated plasma total homocysteine is an independent risk factor for development of a variety of vascular occlusive diseases, including those of the carotid, coronary, and peripheral arteries (7).
 Increased plasma tHcy can be due to genetic defects or it can be secondary to drugs or certain illnesses.
 The nutritional influence on mildly elevated homocysteine related to deficiency of folate, vitamin B6 or B12 is of increasing importance.
-The range of total homocysteine concentration in plasma from "healthy adults" is 5 to 15 μ mol/L (4).
-However, the risk for coronary artery disease may significantly increase between 10 and 15 μ mol/L (5).
+The range of total homocysteine concentration in plasma from "healthy adults" is 5-15 μ mol/L (8).
+However, the risk for coronary artery disease may significantly increase between 10 and 15 μ mol/L (9).